 Immunotherapy.
 Immunotherapy, also called biologic therapy, is designed to boost the body's natural defenses to fight the cancer.
 Mifamurtide (Mepact) is a nonspecific immune system stimulator approved as a bone cancer treatment in some countries but not in the United States.

 Mifamurtide is not the only type of immunotherapy.
 Immunotherapy comes in many forms.
 Immune checkpoint inhibitors have created a lot of excitement in the field of cancer research.
 These drugs are monoclonal antibodies that block a specific molecule, which then takes the brakes off the immune system and allows the immune system to fight the cancer cells.
 The molecules that are blocked have names such as CTLA4, PD-1, OX40, LAG3, and TIM3.
-They have proved helpful in many cancers.
+They have proved helpful in many other types of cancers.
 Such treatments are being tested in clinical trials in sarcomas.

 Vaccines against specific sarcoma proteins or other molecules are also being studied, often in addition to immune checkpoint inhibitors.

 Learn more about the basics of immunotherapy.

 Targeted therapy.
 Targeted therapy is a treatment that targets the cancer’s specific genes, proteins, or the tissue environment that contributes to cancer growth and survival.
-This type of treatment blocks the growth and spread of cancer cells with greater specificity than regular chemotherapy, which damages the DNA of both cancer cells and normal cells.
-Targeted therapy helps limit damage to healthy cells.
+This type of treatment is able to specifically block the growth and spread of cancer cells and limit damage to healthy cells.
+Regular chemotherapy can damage the DNA of both cancer cells and normal cells.
 For example, PARP (poly ADP-ribose polymerase) inhibitors are 1 type of targeted therapy being studied in the treatment of Ewing sarcoma.
 Learn more about targeted treatments.